Administrative Officers of the College

 Paul Judice Environment Award

-This award is given by Dean Nicole Judice Campbell to honor her father's devotion to sustaining the environment.
+This award was established by Dean Nicole Judice Campbell and her siblings to honor the memory of their father, an avid environmentalist.
+The award is given to an outstanding student whose course of study is focused on the environment.
 Recipients are selected from PACE Award applicants.

 Sylvia Corwin Education Award